 It is then slowly metabolized while it is giving you the effects.
 Whatever is left over is eventually cycled out through the liver.
 Pre workout supplements are not recommended for pregnant women as it can affect fetal health.

-You can’t have pre workout supplements without post workout supplements.
+After exercise, it’s recommended to take a post workout supplement.
 Post workout protein powder timing is also important.
 The post workout supplements should be taken within a certain amount of time after your workout to have maximum effectiveness.

 There is a window when your body is at a peak absorption rate for the ingredients.
 This can be called “the sweet spot” because your body is ready to uptake the post workout nutrients.